chaosmanis/quest-submissions-/README.md

     Clarity in knowing that we can clearly understand what we are looking at and its written intentions.
 Being approachable, like life, you need to be ok with taking something on or in..
 Developer experience is key cause you dont wanna mess around for hour wrestling with something thats gonna take you away from a better idea or become frustrating.

+Chapter 1.5
+read thru it all -- will definitely need to get more time on this stuff. bookmarked the cadence playground.